wpqs/AwsDotNetCmdUtils/README.md

 AwsDotNetS3LargeFileXferCmd
 ---------------------------
-Transfers large files to and from S3 storage
+Transfers large files to and from S3 storage.